aniongithub/iron-gauntlet/README.md

 `docker-machine ssh <machine-name-here>`

-If you aren't using devcontainers (boo) - just SSH into your Raspberry Pi and install the `wiringPi` package.
+If you aren't using devcontainers (boo) - just SSH into your Pi and install the `wiringPi` package.
+You should then be able to type

 `gpio -1 blink 11`